wpokoj/SprykerSelfAssessment/README.md

 [Postponed] CRUD endpoints are available for logged in users [Done ig] Errors are properly handled

-[Done] Challenge 1: Each endpoint is available only if enabled in config file, if not 404 is returned.
+[(not really) Done] Challenge 1: Each endpoint is available only if enabled in config file, if not 404 is returned.
 Challenge 2: FAQ data are localized when they’re returned.

 US 3